elenakos/witness.ai/README.md

 This repo contains examples for testing https://rickandmortyapi.com/ website using [Playwright](https://playwright.dev/)  with its [Python](https://github.com/microsoft/playwright-python) implementation and API testing using python/[pytest](https://docs.pytest.org/en/stable/).

-API documentation can be found [here](https://rickandmortyapi.com/documentation).
+API documentation for this website can be found [here](https://rickandmortyapi.com/documentation).

-All test cases are located in `/Tests` folder, while UI testing methods and elements definitions are in `/POM` folder.
+All test cases are located in `/Tests` folder, and UI testing methods and elements definitions are in `/POM` folder.

+This project uses GitHub Actions to automatically run all tests with any code updates.
+The configuration is defined in `.github/workflows/run_tests.yml`.

 # How to find elements on a web page